FairwindsOps/k8s-workshop/eks-provision/README.md

 To configure kubectl we will need to edit a config file with the endpoint and CA for the cluster api along with local config for the heptio-iam-authenticator.

-The following series of sed commands will customize a the provided `.kubeconfig` file
+The following series of sed commands will customize the provided `.kubeconfig` file

 Set the cluster endpoint.